- Find a Trail

 It is difficult to travel through suburban Santa Clara County for more than a few minutes without noticing an abundance of cyclists and runners in the area.
 If you are strolling to downtown Los Gatos, chances are that the biker whizzing by you is headed for the Los Gatos Creek Trail.
 During the week this trail sees a moderate amount of traffic, but on weekends it bustles with activity.
 From 20-somethings clutching their morning lattes to energetic cyclists and families walking their dogs, you'll see everyone out enjoying this path on Saturdays and Sundays.

-The Los Gatos Creek Trail spans 11.2 miles and passes through several cities between San Jose and Lexington Reservoir.
-The San Jose section is 1.9 miles, while the Campbell section is 9.3 miles.
+The Los Gatos Creek Trail spans nearly 11 miles and passes through several cities between San Jose and Lexington Reservoir.
 The southern portion follows a former South Pacific Coast Railroad line, which transported passengers from Santa Cruz to Alameda in the late 1800s.
 Beginning at the southern end at the Lenihan Dam on Lexington Reservoir the trail is unpaved dirt and gravel for the first 1.5 miles to the landmark Forbes Mill Museum, an 1854 flour mill and annex that exhibits Los Gatos area memorabilia.
 You will find a water fountain there but no restrooms.

 Los Gatos Creek is wrapped in riparian undergrowth, and the sparkling creek is lovely.
 The trail has a moderate incline as it goes northward and includes one short but steep climb at 1.3 miles.
 The surface is a bit rocky here, and only experienced cyclists will be able to ascend it without dismounting.